-There’s quite a big debate around the value of completing a Masters in project management, so it’s no surprise that you’re currently asking yourself the same question.
+There’s some debate at the moment around the value of completing a Masters in project management, as opposed to a shorter, lesser academic certification from an industry body.
 Like most decisions, valid arguments can be made for both sides of the coin.

-To cut through that confusion, we’ve created pros and cons that will, hopefully, help you better answer that ultimate question – should you get a Master of Project Management?
+To cut through that confusion, we’ve created list that will, hopefully, help you better answer that ultimate question – should you get a Master of Project Management?

 Employable AND promotable

 It’s undeniable; having a Masters degree in project management is an impressive addition to your resume.
 When applying for a job, you can get lost in a sea of equally talented, impressive and skilled candidates, so a postgraduate qualification helps you stand out.

 As well as improving potential employability, a Masters can boost you to the top of the list for that coveted promotion.
 This is particularly advantageous for those who already work within the industry and want to better their chances in what can be quite a challenging career ladder to climb.

 A Masters is quickly becoming an expectation for candidates.
 Sometimes it’s listed in a job description as a hard-and-fast requirement, other times it’s an easy way for recruiters to identify candidates that will have an advanced level of knowledge.